sharetribe/dumpr/README.md

 ## Running tests locally

-Tests require a working MySQL instance that is started using ROW-format for binlog.
+Tests require a working MySQL instance that is setup for replication.
+This requires that you enable binlog and specify a server id.
 For example:

 ```bash
 $ mysqld --log-bin --server-id=5 --binlog_format=ROW